gluster/gluster-kubernetes/README.md

 # gluster-kubernetes

-## persistent storage for kubernetes with gluster
+## Dynamic, persistent storage for Kubernetes with GlusterFS

 This is the home of the **gluster-kubernetes** project, a new project which brings dynamically provisioned persistent